DarkGeekMS/ApeX-Server/public/docs/source/index.md

 <!-- END_1ce8121bc6bb159652da3758695c4f33 -->

 <!-- START_4a071a0a5195e750a36b0b89a51e2235 -->
 ## lock
 to lock or unlock a post so it can&#039;t recieve new comments.

-check the user id the post owner or admin in the ApexCom or moderator in the ApexCom holds the post to be able to lock this post otherwise error message Not Allowed will return.
 Success Cases :
-1) return true to ensure that the post was locked/unlock. failure Cases:
+1) return true to ensure that the post was locked. failure Cases:
 1) NoAccessRight token is not authorized.
 2) post fullname (ID) is not found.